Jung-HW/opentutorials_git_study/readme.md

-readme.md
-Git 수업 웹페이지 입니다.
+this is Git study website